Meeting Your 401(k) Fiduciary Responsibilities

 • Follow the plan documents—You must follow the terms of the plan document when operating your plan (unless they are inconsistent with ERISA).

 • Pay only reasonable plan fees—Fees from plan assets must be reasonable and for services that are necessary for your plan.
-Detailed DOL rules outline the steps you must take to fulfill this fiduciary responsibility, which include reviewing fees on an ongoing basis, collecting and evaluating fee disclosures for investments and service provider’s revenue, and comparing (or benchmarking) fees to ensure they are reasonable.
+Detailed DOL rules outline the steps you must take to fulfill this fiduciary responsibility, which include reviewing fees on an ongoing basis, collecting and evaluating fee disclosures for investments and service provider’s revenue, and comparing (or benchmarking) fees to help ensure they are reasonable.

 You don’t have to pay a lot to get a quality 401(k) plan

 Fees can really chip away at your participants’ account balances (and have a detrimental impact on their futures).
-So take care to ensure that the services you’re paying for are necessary for the plan and that the fees paid from plan assets are reasonable.
+So take care to help ensure that the services you’re paying for are necessary for the plan and that the fees paid from plan assets are reasonable.
 To determine what’s reasonable you may need to benchmark the fees against those of other similar retirement plans.

 And if you have an existing 401(k) plan, it’s important to take note of the “ongoing” responsibility to review fees to determine their reasonableness.
 The industry is continually evolving and what may have been reasonable fees from one provider may no longer be the case!
 It’s your responsibility as a plan fiduciary to keep an eye on what’s available.